-Trill – a form of musical ornamentation where there is a rapid alternation between one note to another higher or lower note.
+Trill is a form of musical ornamentation.
+There is a rapid alternation between one note to another higher or lower note.

-Triplet – are a group of notes (usually 3) that are played in the time of two notes e.g three eighth notes played for the duration of two eighth notes or a quarter note.
+Triplet – are a group of 3 notes that are played in the time of two notes.
+For example, three eighth notes played for the duration of two eighth notes or a quarter note.

-Truss rod – a steel bar running through the neck of most acoustic and electric guitars used to adjust the amount of bend in the neck.
+Truss rod is a steel bar running through the neck of most acoustic and electric guitars.
+It adjusts the amount of bend in the neck.
 A Classical guitar doesn’t have a truss rod.

 Tube – is a device in a type of amplifier which are made of glass containing a vacuum.
 Tubes (or valves) amplify the input signals to produce sound.